atarek017/restaurant-app/README.md

 ## project featues

-<ln>cloud firestore </ln>
+cloud firestore.
-firebase storage
+firebase storage.
-provider
+provider.
-image_picker to use camera and galary
+image_picker to use camera and galary.